openfheorg/openfhe-development/docs/assets/sphinx_rsts/misc/publications.rst

-Publications on Lattice Crypto Scheme Implementations in PALISADE
+Publications on Lattice Crypto Scheme Implementations in OpenFHE
 =================================================================

 Homomorphic Encryption